Dominik Schmid (footballer, born 1998): Youth career

 Under trainer Urs Fischer Schmid played just that one League game but the team won the Swiss Super League championship at the end of the 2016–17 Super League season.
 For the club this was the eighth title in a row and their 20th championship title in total.
 They also won the Swiss Cup for the twelfth time, which meant they had won the double for the sixth time in the club's history.

 Schmid started their 2017–18 season with Basel's first team and had three league appearances in the early stages, but the only game where he played the full 90 minutes was the 2017–18 Swiss Cup match against amateur club FC Wettswil-Bonstetten.
 To gain more match experience he played in the U-21 team.
 During the winter break he was loaned to Lausanne-Sport, where he signed a contract over 18 months.
-Lausanne suffered relegation and Schmid had only been playing sporadicly, so the loan was ended early after just 12 months.
+Lausanne suffered relegation and Schmid had only been playing sporadically, so the loan was ended early after just 12 months.
 Then, on 15 January 2019.
 Schmid was loaned out to FC Wil in the Challenge League for the rest of the season.
 With Wil Schmid played regularly and so the loan was extended another six months.
 Following this loan period Schmid left Basel.
 During his time with the club, Schmid played a total of 14 games for Basel scoring one goal.
 Four of these games were in the Swiss Super League, one in the Swiss Cup and nine were friendly games.
 He scored his one goal during the test games.

+Grasshopper Club Zürich

 In August 2020, Schmid transferred to Grasshopper Club Zürich in the Swiss Challenge League, signing a three-year contract.
 He quickly became an integral part of the club and was instrumental in helping the record champion achieve promotion back to the Swiss Super League.
 On 24 November 2021, he extended his contract until 2024.
-He was voted Player of the Season by the fans of Grasshopper for the 2021-22 season.
+He was voted Player of the Season by the fans of Grasshopper for the 2021–22 season.
+On 16 April 2023, he played his 100th game for Grasshoppers, a 1–3 home loss to FC Sion, where he sadly had to be substituted at half time due to a head injury.

+Return to Basel

+On 20 July 2023, he returned to FC Basel for an undisclosed fee.
+He signs a three-year contract with his boyhood club.
+He quickly reestablished himself as a leading figure in a struggling Basel side and started nearly every game of the 2023–24 season, while also scoring two goals and supplying six assists.

+On 9 July 2024, he extended his contract for a further season until summer 2027, just one year after joining, to quell rumors of a transfer abroad.

-International Career
+International career

 Schmid has played in all youth teams for Switzerland.

 On 16 March 2023, he received his first call up to the Switzerland national football team in preparation for their upcoming UEFA Euro qualifying campaign.